Employer: Joe Mrnak (email@example.com; he/him)

 - Assist with field and lab equipment maintenance

 - Must be eager to learn and have a genuine interest in aquatic ecology and(or) fisheries management

-- An aspect of this position will be an opportunity to conduct an independent research project (including giving an oral presentation) using data you collected
+- A unique aspect of this position will be an opportunity to conduct an independent research project (including giving an oral presentation) using data you collected!

 - Maintain positive attitude while conducting work

 - Must be willing to work under sometimes adverse conditions (i.e., nighttime, hot sun, cold, wind, rain, biting flies, etc.) for long hours

 - Be able to lift and carry a moderate amount (~30-50 lbs) of gear over short distances